World Squash: Management

 World Squash is managed by an executive board (the board), responsible for day-to-day control of the Federation and an executive committee (ExCo) which assists the board in the strategy and policy making process.
-Members of the board are elected at general meetings and consist of a president and three vice-presidents, who each serve four year terms of office.
+Members of the board are elected at general meetings and consist of a president and four vice-presidents, who each serve four year terms of office.
 One additional vice-president may be co-opted on an annual basis if required.

-ExCo comprises all members of the board plus one regional vice-president appointed by each of the five Regional Federations.
-The chairman of the Athletes Commission and a representative of PSA are members of ExCo.
+ExCo comprises all members of the board plus one continental vice-president appointed by each of the five Continental Federations.
+The joint Chairs of the Athletes Commission and a representative of PSA are members of ExCo.

-The board is supported by a number of committees, commissions and panels whose members are volunteers with specialist knowledge coming from the Regional Federations and Player Association.
+The board is supported by a number of committees, commissions and panels whose members are volunteers with specialist knowledge coming from the Continental Federations and Player Association.
 World Squash employs professional staff who are responsible for implementing the decisions of these bodies whose main activities are described below.